 From 1988 until 2007 I served my clients through an established Annapolis Valley law firm where I was the senior litigation partner (and for a time Managing Partner).
-I served as Legal Counsel in the Office of the Leader of the Opposition and subsequently, I was appointed Legal Counsel and Chief Negotiator for a major heathcare union.
-I later operated a private human resources and labour-employment law practice, based in Kentville, Nova Scotia, from 2011 until until the fall of 2017 when I was appointed as Legal Counsel and Manager of Policy and Planning for a regional public-sector environmental services body.
+I served as Legal Counsel in the Office of the Leader of the Opposition and subsequently, I was appointed Legal Counsel and Chief Negotiator for the Nova Scotia Nurses’ Union.
+I later operated a private human resources and labour-employment law practice, based in Kentville, Nova Scotia, from 2011 until until the fall of 2017 when I was appointed as Legal Counsel and Manager of Policy and Planning for a regional public-sector environmental services authority.
 I served as its Acting General Manager for a time.
 In the past, I represented both employees and employers in Human Rights cases of all kinds, under both the Provincial and Federal human rights legislation.

 My clients have included large corporations, financial institutions and banks, and government entities at both the provincial and municipal level.
 But mostly, over the years, my clients have been small and medium-sized businesses, non-profit organizations, farmers and agri-food operations and entrepreneurs.

-Most leaders would agree that smaller organizations that do not employ in-house HR professionals can benefit greatly from professional HR advice on an ‘as needed’ basis.
-Good HR practices are proven to bring greater efficiencies and a more engaged and productive workforce and better recruitment and retention while at the same time reducing the employer’s exposure to often very substantial unexpected costs.
-I can provide cost-effective HR solutions that allow business owners and non-profits to concentrate on what they do best: growing their businesses, improving their operations and serving their clientele.
+Most business leaders would agree that smaller organizations that do not employ in-house HR staff can still benefit greatly from professional HR advice on an ‘as needed’ basis.
+Good HR practices are widely known to bring greater efficiencies and a more engaged and productive workforce and better recruitment and retention while at the same time reducing the employer’s exposure to often very substantial unexpected costs.
+I can provide cost-effective HR solutions that allow business owners and non-profit organizations to concentrate on what they do best: growing their businesses, improving their operations and serving their clientele.